-The Company proposes four independent field application deployments.
+The Company proposes will work with threefour independent field application deployments.
 During IC meter laboratory testing, the Company will begin facilitating the receipt of energy consumption data from the in-service DOT pilot projects.
-Additionally, the Company will start establishing the remaining DOT Park & Ride locations at several areas across the state and the individual municipal field testing applications.
-The initial development of this testing phase includes the field application engineering and network communication design work in collaboration with the respective lighting infrastructure partners and the participating network communication vendors.
+Additionally, the Company will begin coordination and deployment of specified devices withinstart establishing the remaining DOT Park & Ride locations at several areas across the state and the individual municipal field testing applications.
+The initial development of this testing phase includes the field application engineering and network communication design work in collaboration with the respective lighting infrastructure partners and the participating network communication vendor(s).
 Following the establishment of the communication networks and successful commissioning of the tested devices, full scale field testing of the systems and devices will occur.
-Each of the four applications will expose the devices and communication network systems to diverse functional and/or operational characteristics.
-The Company proposes to stress test and evaluate the various qualified devices and examine the communication network infrastructure's performance in each field application.
+Each of the threefour applications is anticipated towill expose the devices and communication network systems to diverse functional and/or operational characteristics.
+The Company proposes will to stress test and evaluate the various qualified devices under stressed conditions and examine the communication network infrastructure's performance in each field application.
 During field testing, the participating customers will have the opportunity to use the network capabilities of the remote-control technology to alter the operating schedule and light output characteristics of the luminaires in alignment with their desired lighting applications.
 The Company will use the meter data acquired during field testing to assess the reliability and accuracy of the IC meters during actual operational conditions.